 Network and thrive

 [P10] When you can effectively connect without the ego’s need of being separate, inferior or superior, you leverage more than just your situational knowledge, you include others’ as well.
 Not only can your relationship capital, and that of your mentors, help to accelerate your networking (and career) but utilizing the spheres of influence can, too.
 Most importantly, make a point to connect emotionally, then develop a process or system to continue to connect to those people emotionally.
 For example, if you connected on both of your kids’ school activities, you can check in once in a while to inquire about their progress.
-When you effectively connect to others and provide value, you can easily connect to what inspires both of you.
+When you effectively connect with others and provide value, you can easily connect to what inspires both of you.
 If you bring the right energy to your networking and connect to goodness, you’ll exponentially experience more success and happiness.

 Read the word/expression and definition out loud.
 Your tutor will go over anything you do not understand.
 Practice creating a sentence or two to make sure you know how to use the word/expression properly.